 - 1.1 Recommendation 8 of the 2015 Council Governance Review was: 'That the importance of the Corporate Governance and Standards Committee to the Council be recognised, particularly in the way in which it supports the overview and scrutiny function through ongoing scrutiny of financial matters, including its proposed expanded remit on the treasury management function and budget monitoring'. - 1.2 This Committee started its enhanced review of our financial management at its meeting on 24 September 2015.
-This report covers the period April 2017 to January 2018.
+This report covers the period April to June 2017 and includes an update on key services for the period April to July 2017.